Picture of the author

 If you will visit Russia this coming Shabbos, I am not sure you will find anybody celebrating the life and vision of Stalin, or even Khrushchev, Brezhnev, and Andropov.
 But you will find tens of thousands of Jews celebrating the liberation of the Lubavitcher Rebbe in 1927 and the narrative of one holy man’s triumph over one of the greatest mass-murderers in human history, sharing his vision, committing themselves to continue saturating the world with the light of Torah and Mitzvos.

 Today, we have many battles to fight, and plenty of darkness to conquer.
+Our brothers and sisters in Ukraine and Russia are enduring a terrible war.
+Our eternal homeland is under attack.
 It is easy to become cynical or depressed, leading to emotional paralysis.
 But our greatest leaders always knew better.
 They never allowed the mask of evil to define the narrative of history; they ensured that another story would dominate our imaginations and actions.

 So can we.